jdouglas9025/Coin-Portfolio-Tracker/README.md

 • Utilized Swift/SwiftUI and frameworks such as Combine and Swift Charts for frontend interface

-## Languages
+## Languages and Frameworks

-Java, Python, Spring Boot, Swift/SwiftUI (including Combine and Swift Charts)
+This project is built using Java, Python, Spring Boot, and Swift/SwiftUI.
+In addition to these primary languages, the project also leverages a variety of supplementary frameworks such as GSON, Caffeine (caching), Bucket4J (rate limiting), Swift Combine, and Swift Charts.

 ## Systems

-AWS EC2
+The backend server is deployed on an AWS EC2 instance.

 ## Example Screenshots
 Note: Additional screenshots to be added within the next few days.